FreshKernel/ktor-server-firebase-app-check/README.md

         }
     }
 ```
-* Send request and set the header `X-Firebase-AppCheck` with the app check token (jwt).
+* Send the request and set the header `X-Firebase-AppCheck` with the app check token (jwt).
-  you can get the token from firebase app check sdk in the client apps (Android, iOS, macOS, Web)
+  you can get the token from the Firebase app by checking SDK in the client apps (Android, iOS, macOS, Web)
   Or if you just want to test real quick [try this expired token](https://pastebin.com/za2wW8cP).
   (
-  please notice in order to success the test you must generate the app token from client app that use the same project
+  please notice in order to succeed in the test you must generate the app token from the client app that uses the same project
   )

 Token for testing purposes: